 - The Johns Hopkins playlist.
 Not to be confused with electronic musician Jon Hopkins, whose music is often used in psychedelic playlists, this selection of music was used during the treatment of people with anxiety related to terminal illness at Johns Hopkins University.
 This one is more classical than the others, so some might find it more intense!

 - Synthesis 1.0.
 This was our first psychedelic playlist used during our weekend retreats.
-Although now it has been significantly adapted, we are sharing this early version with you to give you an idea of what to expect in our new and improved ceremonies!
+Although now it has been significantly adapted, we are sharing this early version with you to give you an idea of what to expect in our ceremonies!

 To learn more about Synthesis retreats, click here.